-While many things in football aren’t guarnateed, one thing that certainly appears to be at Sheffield Wednesday is our habit of appearing to shoot ourselves in the foot.
-After it was suggested by an article in The Sun that Wednesday are operating under a soft transfer embargo last night, Star journalist Dom Howson appears to have confirmed that this is the case.
+While many things in football aren’t guaranteed, one thing that certainly appears to be at Sheffield Wednesday is our habit of looking to shoot ourselves in the foot.
+After being suggested by an article in The Sun that Wednesday continued to operate under a soft transfer embargo last night, Star journalist Dom Howson appears to have confirmed that this is the case.

 The situation with the accounts is a concern for me because no matter how many ways you dress it up, there’s a distinct lack of transparency between club and fan base.
 Now, I’m not for one second insisting that supporters should have a running commentary on everything that happens at the club, but by being a bit more transparent, maybe more trust could be generated.

-I’ve put the question about the accounts to the club multiple times and you always get responses which suggest there’s nothing to worry about, but the longer this situation goes on, the more people will inevitably worry.
+I’ve put the question about the accounts to the club multiple times, and you always get responses which suggest there’s nothing to worry about, but the longer this situation goes on, the more people will inevitably question what’s going on.
 While some may cast these concerns aside, the reality to me is that they’re being held back for a reason.

-There have been suggestions that the chairman has bought Hillsborough Stadium from Sheffield Wednesday to try and satisfy P&S concerns, but if true, why haven’t the accounts still not been released.
-How I see it is that the club know what’s in the accounts, I believe the EFL do too, so is it just the fans who can’t have access right now?
+There have been suggestions that the chairman has bought Hillsborough Stadium from Sheffield Wednesday to try and satisfy P&S concerns, but if right, why have the accounts still not been released.
+How I see it is that the club knows what’s in the reports, I believe the EFL do too, so is it just the fans who can’t have access right now?

-You must remember that this has occured during season ticket sale windows ahead of the 19/20 campaign.
-Obviously, this is my inner cynic rising to the surface, but we’ve been here before when it comes to what in my opinion seems to be people playing at business, playing at running a football club.
+You must remember that this has occurred during season ticket sale windows ahead of the 19/20 campaign.
+While my inner cynic may be unfairly rising to the surface, we’ve been here before when it comes to what in my opinion seems to be people playing at both business and at running a football club.

-A football club very much lives and dies by recruitment, and I was ecstatic to see Steve Bruce had been given the opportunity to build his own recruitment team.
-Rumours suggest Julian Borner and Moses Odubajo are waiting in the wings to sign on frees, with other players linked, but an embargo of course prevents players from being registered.
+A football club very much lives and dies by recruitment, and I was ecstatic to see Steve Bruce given the opportunity to build his recruitment team.
+Rumours suggest Julian Borner and Moses Odubajo are waiting in the wings to sign on frees, with other players linked, but an embargo, of course, prevents players from being registered.

-I totally understand there will always be bumps in the road when it comes to football and that Sheffield Wednesday are having to correct mistakes of their own doing too, but I feel Steve Bruce can bring the good times back, but can he do so with one arm tied behind his back?
+I understand there will always be bumps in the road when it comes to football and that Sheffield Wednesday must correct mistakes of their own doing too, but I feel Steve Bruce can bring the good times back, but can he do so with one arm tied behind his back?